JaccomoLorenz/godot-camera-control/README.md

 #### Input Actions / Controls

 - String trigger_action: Action name to enable freelook and/or movement.
 If this action is specified, freelook and movement flag is masked with the action state.
-Default action is "camera_control".
+Default action is "".

 ##### Freelook
 - String rotate_left_action - Input Action for Left rotation.
 Default action is "".